 Unfortunately, there is no standard answer.
 Every automotive repair center charges an hourly rate specific to their business, and each manufacturer prices its parts differently.
 However, we do have a few guidelines to help you plan:

 - Replacing rotors with your brake pads is critical to help optimize braking and help ensure safety.
 New pads on worn rotors can create issues with the new pads, cause vibration, or make braking less safe.
 So, plan to purchase new pads and new rotors together.

 - Each aftermarket rotor costs an average of $30 to $75

 - Labor to service brakes can run from $90 to $200 per hour.
-Brake service generally comes to approximately $200 to $500 per axle at a professional shop.
+Brake service generally runs approximately $200 to $500 per axle at a professional center.

 - Calipers are typically the most difficult and expensive aspect of the braking system to service.
 A single caliper can cost up to $130 and several will reach prices even higher.

 - A complete brake repair that includes pads, rotors, and calipers typically averages between $200 and $800 depending on the vehicle and parts used.

 Get A Good Price